conjuring/conjuring/README.md

 <http://localhost:8989>.

 To shut down, run `docker-compose down`.
-Student home directories will persist in the `custom/home/` folder.
+Student home directories will persist in the `custom/home/` folder with the correct access permissions.
-TODO: actually ensure this.

 ### Customisation
 Configuration files are all found within the `custom` directory.